airbytehq/airbyte/airbyte-ci/connectors/base_images/README.md

 ## How to add a new base image version

+0. Please install the repo pre-commit hook: from airbyte repo root run `pre-commit install`.
+It will make sure that the changelog file is up to date and committed on changes.
 1. `poetry install`
 2. Open the latest version module: e.g `base_images/python/v1.py`.
 3. Declare a new class inheriting from `AirbytePythonConnectorBaseImage` or an other existing version. **The class name must follow the semver pattern `_<major>_<minor>_<patch>(AirbytePythonConnectorBaseImage)`.**